neilgupta/neilgupta.github.com/_posts/2012-10-07-the-little-things-developer.md

 location: Chicago
 ---

 Every developer has a list of tools and tweaks that they build up over time to increase their productivity.
 Here is a list of the little things I find useful to install everytime I set up a new machine.
 For reference, I am running Mac OS X 10.8 Mountain Lion, so many of these tools may be specific to that platform.
-I will update this list as it changes.

 **QuickLook**